-By the time of the election of 1980, I was back in the United States and living in Toledo, Ohio.
+By the time of the 1980 election, I was back in the United States and living in Toledo, Ohio.
 Having returned a year earlier from Taiwan, I was following national and international news with great interest.
 Sensing that President Carter was letting the United States get pushed around as evidenced by the Iran hostage situation, I was attracted to Ronald Reagan as a candidate.
-I felt that he could lead the United States in standing up to the Soviet Union and terrorists and improve the U.S. economic situation.
+I felt that he could lead the United States in standing up to the Soviet Union and terrorists and improving the U.S. economic situation.
 After voting for Reagan in November of 1980, I received a job offer from the United States government one week later.

 The Elections of 1984 and 1988